jlewis92/DevToArticleRepo/markdown/firstPost.md

 Once this is done, just commit the file and the GitHub action should run.
 All being well

-As I'm going through using this repository here's some things I've noticed to keep in mind
+As I'm going through using this repository, here are some things I've noticed to keep in mind

 - Your repository needs to be public to get the code to work if you have any images, otherwise you'll get errors around images not being public
 - You can have a maximum of 4 tags, otherwise you'll get unprocessable entity